czuryk/RGBMatrix/README.md

 1. Copy the contents of the repository, except the Firmware folder, to your board.
 2. Edit the settings.toml file with your Wi-Fi credentials and timezone settings.
 3. Use an IDE, such as this [Online IDE](https://urfdvw.github.io/circuitpython-online-ide-2/), to customize the code.
+4. Enable the console in IDE for review the script status and log messages

 ## Dashboard Case
 You can get the 3D-printed model case [here](https://makerworld.com/en/models/2351992-rgb-matrix-clock-dashboard).